-1 The "TA" prefix is because these are states in the "Test Application".
+&lt;sup>1 The "TA\" prefix is because these are states in the "Test Application".

-[©] Decawave 2015 This document is confidential and contains information which is proprietary to Decawave Limited.
-No reproduction is permitted without prior express written permission of the author with a delay, this is because the Response is expected after a certain time after the Poll transmission is complete so turning on the receiver too early would only waste power.
+We also configure and enable the RX frame wait timeout, so that if the response is not coming, the tag times-out and restarts the ranging.
+Also, a receiver is turned on automatically (DWT\RESPONSE\EXPECTED) with a delay, this is because the Response is expected after a certain time after the Poll transmission is complete so turning on the receiver too early would only waste power.

-6.3.4 State: TA_TXE_WAIT
+6.3.4 State: TA\TXE\WAIT

 This is the state for the tag which is called before the next ranging exchange starts (i.e. before the sending of next Poll message).
-Here we check if tag needs to enter DEEP_SLEEP mode before the next Poll is sent, and call dwt_entersleep() if sleep is required.
+Here we check if tag needs to enter DEEP\SLEEP mode before the next Poll is sent, and call dwt\entersleep() if sleep is required.